Photo courtesy Bene Korean Steakhouse

 map

-Let’s get meta for a moment and flash back to the Resy Rewind dinner chefs Parnass Savang and Rod Lassiter were recently invited to hostIt’s a perfect example of how this James Beard-nominated former pop-up is still as scrappy, self-challenging, and experimental as ever, even beyond the daily changing menu worth stalking their Instagram story to learn.
-On balance, expect a wild flight to Thailand fueled by Georgia ingredients.
+Chefs Parnass Savang and Rod Lassiter continue to bring new-idea energy to this this James Beard-nominated former pop-up, still as scrappy, self-challenging, and experimental as ever, now eight years as a brick and mortar.
+Yes, you should still stalk their Instagram story for the daily changing menu.
+On balance, though, expect a wild flight to Thailand fueled by Georgia ingredients.
 Grab a seat against the vivid street-style mural for dishes like Issan-style chicken laap, the daily curry with their signature housemade coconut cream, and the beloved Crispy Rice Salad.
-And if you’re lucky, you might just get a teaser to their next concept, Some Luck, the night of your Resy.
+And if you’re lucky, you might just get a teaser to their next concept, Some Luck, due to open this summer.

 Book Now